celionatti/theplugs/docs/session.md

 ## Introduction

 The Session Management System is a secure, extensible, and production-ready session handling library for PHP 8.1+ frameworks.
-It provides Laravel-like session functionality with multiple storage drivers, advanced security features, and seamless framework integration.
+It provides multiple storage drivers, advanced security features, and seamless framework integration.

 ### Key Features